 Term Definition Air Insulated Switchgear (AIS) Substation An AIS substation is constructed with switchgear which relies on open air components, which can require large clearance areas for operation and safety, which takes up a larger area of land than Gas Insulated Switchgear (GIS).
 Alignment A centre line of an overhead line OHL, along with location of key angle structures.
 Amenity The natural environment, cultural heritage, landscape and visual quality.
 Also includes the impact of SHE Transmission's works on communities, such as the effects of noise and disturbance from construction activities.
 Ancient Woodland Defined in National Planning Framework (NPF) 4 as "land that has maintained continuous woodland habitat since at least 1750".
 Ancient Woodland Inventory (AWI) AWI is a provisional guide to the location of Ancient Woodland.
 It contains three main categories of woodland, all of which are likely to be of value for their biodiversity and cultural value.
-These include Ancient Woodland, Longestablished woodlands of plantation origin (LEPO), and other woodlands.
+These include Ancient Woodland, Long- established woodlands of plantation origin (LEPO), and other woodlands.
 Area of Search (Study Area) A broad geographical area within which possible sites might be capable of identification within approximately 5km of the required connectivity point; usually determined by geographical features such as coastlines or hill/mountain ranges, or designation boundaries, such as National Park boundaries.
 Biodiversity Net Gain (BNG) Biodiversity Net Gain (BNG) is an approach to development that aims to leave the natural environment in a measurably better state than it was pre-development.
 It focuses on the change in the biodiversity value of a site, comparing the pre and post construction biodiversity values to ensure a positive impact overall.
 Conductor A metallic wire strung from support structure to support structure, to carry electric current.
 Consultation The dynamic process of dialogue between individuals or groups, based on a genuine exchange of views and, normally, with the objective of influencing decisions, policies or programmes of action.

-Term Definition Corridor A linear area which allows a continuous connection between the defined connection points.
-The corridor may vary in width along its length; in unconstrained areas it may be many kilometres wide.
-Double circuit A double circuit transmission line comprises of two independent circuits each made up of three sets of conductors (cables).
-Environmental Impact Assessment (EIA) A formal process set down in The Electricity Works (Environmental Impact Assessment) (Scotland) Regulations 2017 used to systematically identify, predict and assess the likely significant environmental impacts of a proposed project or development.
-Engagement The establishment of effective relationships with individuals or groups.
-Electricity System Operator (ESO) National Grid is the Electricity System Operator (ESO) for Great Britain.
-The ESO balances electricity supply and demand to ensure the electricity supply.
-Gardens and Designed Landscapes (GDLs) The Inventory of Gardens and Designed Landscapes lists those gardens or designed landscapes which are considered by a panel of experts to be of national importance.
-Gas Insulated Switchgear (GIS) Substation A GIS substation is constructed with switchgear with gaseous reliant components which allows operation and safety clearances to be reduced compared to an AIS substation.
-Habitat Term most accurately meaning the place in which a species lives, but also used to describe plant communities or agglomerations of plant communities.
-Holford Rules (as modified) Principles developed by the late Lord Holford in 1959 which continue to be employed as the basis for routeing high voltage overhead lines and include additional notes on the siting of substations.
-Kilovolt (kV) One thousand volts.
-Landscape Character Type (LCT) A distinct, recognisable and consistent pattern of elements in a landscape that differentiate the area from another.
+Term Definition Corridor A linear area which al defined connection p its length; in unconst Double circuit A double circuit trans circuits each made u Environmental Impact Assessment (EIA) A formal process set (Environmental Impace 2017 used to systema significant environme Engagement The establishment of Electricity System Operator (ESO) National Grid is the E ESO balances electric Gardens and Designed Landscapes (GDLs) The Inventory of Gard lists those gardens or considered by a pane Gas Insulated Switchgear (GIS) Substation A GIS substation is co gaseous reliant comp safety clearances to b Habitat Term most accurately a species lives, but als communities or aggle Holford Rules (as modified) Principles developed continue to be emplo overhead lines and in Kilovolt (kV) One thousand volts.
+Landscape Character Type (LCT) A distinct, recognisab in a landscape that di allows a continuous connection between the points.
+The corridor may vary in width along trained areas it may be many kilometres wide.